Notice: This page requires JavaScript to function properly.

 bookAdvanced Arithmetic

-A step beyond basics: learn how Python handles floor division and modulo (including negatives) and get a quick tour of the built-in math module you'll use for everyday numeric work.
+Learn how Python handles floor division and modulo (including negative numbers) and explore the math module for common numeric operations.

 Floor Division (//)

-Returns the floor of the exact quotient β€” i.e., rounds down toward βˆ’βˆž.
+Returns the floor of the exact quotient β€” i.e., rounds down.

 12